-Because children and youth need to be prepared for college, work and life by the time they graduate from high school.
-This is especially true for children who grow up in under-served communities, are from a low income household and under-perform academically.
+Because children and youth need to be prepared for college, work, and life by the time they graduate from high school.
+This is especially true for children who grow up in under-served communities, are from low-income households, and under-perform academically.
 When a child cannot read and do even basic math, indicators of their academic preparedness, not only will their future opportunities be limited but their academic experience will be difficult, at best.

-Because the adults – parents and teachers - who spend the most time with children and youth need support too.
-Preparing students for college, work and life takes the effort of a village.
+Because the adults – parents, and teachers - who spend the most time with children and youth need support too.
+Preparing students for college, work and life take the effort of a village.
 Parents and teachers need access to resources and opportunities to strengthen their capacity.

 And because we deliver.
 Key findings from our 2017 evaluation include:

 - Attendance rates were high across our three school sites

 - Students exceeded English/language arts and math grade objectives at all school sites in quarters two through four.